sunnery7/the-gateway-people/content/posts/tribute-of-alhaja-oloris-husband.md

 ---
 title: Tribute of Alhaja Olori's husband
-headline: "My dear Abeke, our wedding was tagged: 'Wedding of the Tee-Jays' and it has continued to yield fruits that anyone can be proud of. "
+headline: 'My dear Abeke, our wedding was tagged: "Wedding of the Tee-Jays" and it has continued to yield fruits that anyone can be proud of. '
-date: 2024-05-15T17:48:00.000Z
+date: 2024-05-16T09:39:00.000Z
 category: interview
 topstory: false
 image: uploads/olori2.jpeg